wp-plugins/pinterest-rss-widget/readme.txt

 3. Choose one of four buttons (or none) to display beneath the list of Pins

 == Changelog ==

+= 2.3 =
+* Fixed problem with new board name RSS feed URL

 = 2.2.6 =
 * Added fix for Google Chrome height resizing conflict